 Try to brighten your baby’s mood by inventing some exciting activities for him, whether it is listening to music or letting them play around the house.
 Doing proper physical and mental exercise is an excellent way to keep your child’s sleeping schedule under control.

 Health problems including, tummy ache or fever can cause sleep problems in babies.
-Babies with cold will suffer from stuffy noses causing mouth breathing, which results in the dry mouth; this in turns causes your baby discomfort and wake up more frequently.
+Babies with cold will suffer from stuffy noses causing mouth breathing, which results in dry mouth; this in turns causes your baby discomfort and wake up more frequently.
 Fever, coughing, and vomiting can also awaken babies at night.
 During this time, try your best to soothe your babies.
 Consult your doctor for more options if you think these problems are consistent.

 7. Light In Bedroom